 Click for part 2 Battle of Togbao, 1899 In Central Africa, a punative field force was destroyed in circumstances the French would nonetheless take full advantage of.
 The long-standing Kanem–Bornu Empire, centred around Lake Chad, was well past its zenith by the turn of the century.
-It had never been conquored before the swashbuckling warlord...
+It had never been conquored before the ruthless warlord...
 Continue Reading →

 Worst French Military Disaster of Each Decade, 1840s-1880s (Part 2)